Maschine2501/Volumio-ESP32/README.md

 - [ ] Support for Album-Art from Volumio-API

   -> Think this will be a key element:[https://github.com/Bodmer/TJpg_Decoder](https://github.com/Bodmer/TJpg_Decoder)

+      -> Actually this is a lot more tricky then I thought...

 - [ ] Multiple Layouts